"...a time to gather stones together" - Ecclesiastes

 Stones wet from creek are sun dried, hand rinsed in rainwater and float tested -- rough indicator of most effective scouring surface (rejecting any that don't float at least a second*).
 Then they're baked in the sun again until bone dry.
 Separated out are seconds, or shop/economy grade -- still useful stones, just not as optimal or aesthetically pleasing for skin care.

 *Lighter pumice, with more delicate cell walls, will seem to float forever.
 Mt.
-Shasta's pumice, with thicker (thus, sharper and more durable) cell walls, are far less buoyant.
+Shasta's pumice, with thicker (thus, sharper and more durable) cell walls, are far less buoyant, most sinking after a few seconds.

 Finally, select-grade stones are sorted into weight categories.
 Other suppliers might gauge stones by length; I go by weight range, finding it more precise measure of actual stone mass, as depth and width can vary greatly between same-length stones.